 When the owners of the Dead Rabbit, an upscale Irish restaurant and bar in New York City, decided to open a second location in New Orleans, they asked NANO to design their new home in a nineteenth-century structure at the heart of the French Quarter.

 NANO guided the project through the city’s complex approvals process, restoring and renovating the three-story brick-and-timber townhouse with a design that celebrates both Ireland and New Orleans, bridging the bar’s established aesthetic with the city’s unique history and character.

 To give the bar an authentic character, the design showcases the building’s history and architectural artifacts.
-In addition to restoring the brick facade and its original details, we reworked the idiosyncratic array of street-level openings to accommodate the new program, adding a second entrance for safety and convenience, and painted all trim red to match the Dead Rabbit’s brand.
-Inside, the original brick walls and original timber joist complement the Dead Rabbit’s signature beadboard and custom millwork.
+In addition to restoring the brick facade and its original details, we reworked the idiosyncratic array of street-level openings to accommodate the new program, adding a second entrance for safety and convenience, and utilized a color palette to match the Dead Rabbit’s brand and preserve the French Quarter’s historic fabric.
+Inside, the original brick walls and original timber joists complement the Dead Rabbit’s signature beadboard and custom millwork.
 Integrated architectural details bridge the buildings’ past and present, like an original opening with fanlight transom repurposed as a serving window.

 At times, working on the Dead Rabbit was almost like solving a puzzle.
 Through creativity and collaboration, we’ve leveraged our expertise with historic buildings to help the Dead Rabbit expand, blending the culture and cuisine of New Orleans and Ireland.